Full-book Digitization Service for General Collections

 Turn-Around Time

-Digital orders for single volumes are filled within 3-6 weeks, although the size and condition of the book may require a longer turn-around time.
+Turn around times will be communicated via email if the order is accepted.
+Digital orders for single volumes are generally filled within 6-8 weeks, although the size and condition of the book may require a longer turn-around time.
 Turn-around time for multi-volume requests will vary depending on the size of the request.
 We are unable to provide custom or rush orders.

 Questions